hackerde/tomlibc/README.md

 ```

 TOML Datetime objects are stored in `struct tm` as defined in `<time.h>`.
-Since that struct does not support millisecond precision, that can be found in `v->precision`.
+Since that struct does not support millisecond precision, those can be found in `v->precision`.

 ## Tests